zv3/react-spa-demo/README.md

 [![Build Status](https://travis-ci.org/zv3/react-spa-demo.svg?branch=master)](https://travis-ci.org/zv3/react-spa-demo) [![Standard - JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

-## Architecture

 ![image](http://dzv3.s3.amazonaws.com/sfe-crossover-test/screenshot.png)

-This SPA type of app was built using Facebook's React v15 and a few other React libraries, i.e. Redux (state manager), react-router v4 (url routing) and chart.js (pie charts).

-The UI is based on the Zurb's Foundation v6 SASS framework, coupled with IcoMoon fonts for the icons used throughout the app (buttons, table row icons, etc).

-Facebook's Jest and AirBnb's Enzyme libraries were used to test major React components in a browser environment.

-Workflow tools such as Gulp, Webpack and Babel were also part in the development of the app for tasks such as ES6/7 code transpiling to ES5, optimization related tasks like stripping flowtype code, autoprefixing CSS rules with vendor-specific prefixes for multi browser support and performing minification on the resulting javascript/css files.
+This is a single page React app that was built as part of a coding challenge which required the implementation and design to follow the provided mockup at the pixel level and the specifications as described.

+The technology stack employed consists of React v15 and a few other React libraries like Redux (as state manager) and React Router (for url routing) as well as a charting library (chart.js) to draw the needed pie charts.
+On the UI design side Zurb's Foundation v6 SASS framework was used as the CSS framework.
+Facebook's Jest and AirBnb's Enzyme libraries were also used as testing frameworks in a browser environment.

 A live demo of the app can be viewed [here](http://dzv3.s3-website-us-east-1.amazonaws.com/sfe-crossover-test/).